The Grand Teton's Upper Exum Climbing Route

 Lower section of the Chockstone Chimney

-If you climbed the lower chimney, you will quickly find yourself at an obvious ramp heading south and out of the chimney.
-Once out, make a wide u-turn and go into a natural tunnel called The Eye of the Needle.
+Once past the lower chimney, you'll quickly find yourself at an obvious ramp heading south and out of the chimney.
+Once out, make a gradual u-turn and go into a natural tunnel called The Eye of the Needle.
 The Eye may be plugged with snow early in the season.
 Sometimes there's a big snow step to help you climb over the tunnel.
-It is also possible to utilize many other lines of travel when conditions allow.
+It's also possible to utilize many other lines of travel when conditions allow.

-If we must rope up, (with kids, whatever) we will use the Briggs' Slab because it's the quickest option when using ropes.
-It's also easier and safer than most lines when using ropes.
+If we must rope up, (with kids, whatever) we will use the Briggs' Slab.
+It's the easiest and safest option when using ropes.

 Approach to the Briggs' Slab